vuicoin-project/vuicash-bitcore/README.md

 ### Additional instructions for Ubuntu 14.04

-Ubuntu 14.04 has many packages that are out of date by default, so before building Qtum you must update these:
+Ubuntu 14.04 has many packages that are out of date by default, so before building VuiCash you must update these:

     #update cmake from source
     sudo apt-get install build-essential